Monitoring Azure Backup workloads

 Jobs are generated when operations such as configuring backup, back up, restore, delete backup, and so on, are performed.

 Jobs from the following Azure Backup solutions are shown here:

 - Azure File backup

-Jobs from System Center Data Protection Manager (SC-DPM), Microsoft Azure Backup Server (MABS) are NOT displayed.
+Jobs from System Center Data Protection Manager (SC-DPM), Microsoft Azure Backup Server (MABS) aren't displayed.

-Azure workloads such as SQL backups within Azure VMs have huge number of backup jobs.
+Azure workloads such as SQL and SAP HANA backups within Azure VMs have huge number of backup jobs.
 For example, log backups can run for every 15 minutes.
-Hence, for such DB workloads, only user triggered operations are displayed.
-Scheduled backup operations are NOT displayed.
+So for such DB workloads, only user triggered operations are displayed.
+Scheduled backup operations aren't displayed.

 Backup Alerts in Recovery Services vault

 Viewing alerts across vaults is currently not supported in Backup Center.
 You need to navigate to an individual vault to view alerts for that vault.

 Alerts are primarily scenarios where users are notified so that they can take relevant action.
 The Backup Alerts section shows alerts generated by Azure Backup service.
 These alerts are defined by the service and user can't custom create any alerts.